 - Revised by: The Department Board

-A Bachelor's degree including at least 90 credits from a discipline pertaining to the social sciences or the humanities.
+A Bachelor's degree corresponding to at least 180 credits, including at least 90 credits from disciplines pertaining to social sciences or the humanities.

 - Responsible department: Department of Education